Everton transfer news: Salomon Rondon close to Goodison Park move after Moise Kean departure

-Salomon Rondon is close to completing a move to Everton, who are confident of completing the deal before the transfer window closes.
+Salomon Rondon is close to completing a Deadline Day move to Everton that would see him reunite with manager Rafa Benitez.

+The striker is set to move to Goodison Park before the transfer window closes on Tuesday night.

+Rondon is currently with Dalian after being signed by Benitez during his spell in charge of the Chinese club, and the Toffees boss is keen to work with him again

 Trending